Welcome to Magpie Class!

 Year 5 Magpies

 Please make sure you have your P.E. kit in school every day.
-This term, we have P.E. on a Thursday afternoon and Year 5 Magpies are swimming on a Friday morning.
+This term, we have P.E. on a Thursday afternoon.